Convergence (The Last of Us): Casting and characters

-Young Mazino, who portrays Jesse, felt he personally would have been "filled with dread and terror" upon discovering Dina's pregnancy but played the scene "more contained", thinking Jesse would have "a tight feeling of 'Let's get this done so I can get the fuck out of here.
-He felt similarly about Jesse's reaction to the Seraphite child being assaulted, removing the emotion to focus on his objectives.
-In that scene, Gross thought Jesse prioritized his family while Ellie wanted justice; and Lopez-Corrado felt Ellie saw herself in the child, having been saved by Joel and wanting to do the same.
+Young Mazino, who portrays Jesse, said he personally would have been "filled with dread and terror" upon discovering Dina's pregnancy but played the scene "more contained", thinking Jesse would have "a tight feeling of 'Let's get this done so I can get the fuck out of here.
+He felt similarly about Jesse's reaction to the Seraphite child being assaulted, removing emotion to focus on his objectives.
+In that scene, Gross thought Jesse prioritized his family while Ellie wanted justice, and Lopez-Corrado felt Ellie saw herself in the child, having been saved by Joel and wanting to do the same.
 Jesse was exasperated at Ellie's decision to continue hunting Abby, understanding her reasoning but feeling they had a better chance at leaving.
 Jesse tells Ellie that he voted against her proposition "with some relish and some satisfaction", as he is actively breaking his own rules and defying the vote to save Ellie and Dina.
 Mazino thought Jesse was sad as they depart, suspecting Ellie will likely die.
 He felt Jesse was jealous of Ellie's precocious nature; unaware of her immunity, he notices that she acts casual about serious events, admiring the lengths to which she goes to avenge her loved ones.
-Mazino found the scene of Jesse and Ellie's conversation at the theater emotional as it filmed towards the end of the season's production.
+Mazino found Jesse and Ellie's conversation at the theater emotional as it was filmed towards the end of the season's production.

 Jesse's death was filmed at the same theater location on a different day.
 Mazino wanted to perform the stunts himself, including in shots where it was not necessary, though found it exhausting by the "15th, 20th" takes.
 The scene required reshooting to match continuity as Ramsey's lip was injured in an action scene; Mazino was given the option to be replaced by a stunt double but chose to attend as he felt Ellie seeing Jesse's lifeless body is "a catastrophic moment" and wanted Ramsey to connect with his physicality.
 He had clay prosthetics on his face in the scene.
 The writers did not consider alternatives to Jesse's death and prepared Mazino for the scene early in the season's production.
 After being cast, Mazino played the game until Jesse's death before stopping.
 He found its abrupt nature indicative of the world's brutality and did not wish to change it, considering it reflective of the notion of sonder in the realization that each individual has their own complex life and death.
 The writers compared Jesse to Owen in that they are both moral characters who have tied themselves to impulsive people—Ellie and Abby, respectively—which ultimately costs them their lives.
 Mazin thought Jesse's actions would have been identical to Owen's in that situation.
 He told Spencer Lord, who portrays Owen, to grab the gun as fast as possible; Owen knew the situation was risky but felt he had to try anyway.